-We examine this question of model error when filtering the x variable from Lorenz-63 and the $x_1$ node from a 40dimensional Lorenz-96 system, each corrupted by 60% noise.
-A mild form of model error is simulated in the corresponding parametric filters by perturbing the model parameters.
-Specifically, $\sigma$ , $\rho$ , $\beta$ in the Lorenz-63 filter and the a parameter in the Lorenz-96 filter are perturbed from their correct values.
+We examined this question of model error when filtering the x variable from Lorenz-63 and the $x_1$ node from a 40 dimensional Lorenz-96 system, each corrupted by 60% noise.
+A mild form of model error was simulated in the corresponding parametric filters by perturbing the model parameters.
+Specifically $\sigma$ , $\rho$ , $\beta$ in the Lorenz-63 filter and the a parameter in the Lorenz-96 filter were perturbed from their correct values.

-Figure 8 shows the filtering results at increasing levels of model error in Lorenz-63 in Fig. 8(a) and Lorenz-96 in Fig. 8(b).
+Figure 8 shows the filtering results at increasing levels of model error in Lorenz-63 in Figure 8(a) and Lorenz-96 in Figure 8(b).
 As the model error increases, the performance of the parametric filter (solid blue curve) breaks down and is unable to reduce the signal error (dotted black curve).
-Of note, in Fig. 8(b) there are only three data points plotted for the parametric filter due to filter divergence at higher levels of model error.
-The
+Of note, in Figure 8(b) there are only three data points plotted for the parametric filter due to filter divergence at higher levels of model error.
+The Kalman-Takens filter (solid red curve) is robust to model error and at higher levels of model error outperforms the parametric filter.